 Retail refers to the sale of goods or services to individual consumers for their personal use.
 Retailers serve as the final link in the supply chain, providing products directly to customers.

-6. What is omnichannel retail?
+6. What is a retail market example?

-10. What are some common challenges in the retail industry?
+9. What are some common challenges in the retail industry?

 Common challenges include high competition, changing consumer preferences, economic fluctuations, and managing supply chain disruptions.

-11. How has technology changed the retail industry?
+10. How has technology changed the retail industry?

 Technology has transformed retail through the rise of e-commerce, mobile shopping, personalized marketing, and digital payment systems, enhancing convenience and the shopping experience for consumers.